59 Comments

 Especially in Lima, the situation in front of the office sometimes seems chaotic.
 However, the staff is usually friendly and helpful; some English is spoken; the process is quite organized.

 So, when you arrive at the Interpol office just proceed to the gate, where a guard checks your appointment confirmation and hands you the form you have to fill in.
 You are then directed to the waiting area.
-Sit down on the first free seat and move one seat forward each time the first person gets up to proceed to an officer.
+In Lima (the process in the provinces may be different) just sit down on the first free seat and move one seat forward each time the first person gets up to proceed to an officer.
 Once it's your turn, hand in your documents.

 The officer quickly checks your documents and then sends you to get a photo taken.
 After that, you are sent to have your teeth visually examined.
 And then your fingerprints are taken.
 That's it.

-While for many months the check Interpol does before issuing the Ficha de Canje Internacional took an hour or so and you could pick up the document later on the same day, at the Lima office the Ficha is now issued immediately.
+While for many months the check Interpol does before issuing the Ficha de Canje Internacional took an hour or so and you could pick up the document later on the same day, the Ficha is now issued immediately.
 So no waiting and returning later anymore.

 With the Ficha in hand, you now can start your temporary or resident visa application process.